ionic-team/ionic-docs/versioned_docs/version-v6/react/quickstart.md

 </IonItem>
 ```

 Item is important as it clearly shows the mix of React concepts and Web Component concepts.
 The first clear example of a React concept is self-closing tags for React Components in `IonCheckbox`.
-This is just a simpler way of writing components that do not contain any child content.
+This is a simpler way of writing components that do not contain any child content.

 From the Web Components side, we have a special attribute called `slot`.
 This is key for letting the `IonItem` know where to place the `IonCheckbox` when it renders.
 This is not a React API, but a web standards API.